Terry Backer: Political career

 In July 2007, Backer and State Rep. Bob Duff co-founded the Connecticut General Assembly's Peak Oil and Natural Gas Caucus.
 The Caucus was formed to investigate the status of world petroleum based fuel supply, the impact of escalating cost on the society and the economy, and post carbon fuel implications for the current government planning process.

 In November 2007, the Legislative Peak Oil and Natural Gas Caucus, with Backer as the lead author, released a report to the Connecticut General Assembly and the Governor titled "Peak Oil Production and the Implications to the State of Connecticut."
 The report was an outgrowth of the work of the caucus Backer and Duff co-founded earlier that year.
 The report was the first of its kind to state legislatures.
 During the 2008 legislative session, Representative Backer authored the Energy Scarcity and Security Act which was passed into law.
 The act begins a scenario planning process and establishes two functions.
 A report and study on energy concerns and the formation of a task force.
 The Energy Scarcity and Security Task Force was formed to make recommendation regarding the findings of a report that will investigate the impact of rising energy cost and both major and short term supply disruptions on the state's ability to provide services and the impact on the state's economy and cost to citizens.
 He was appointed as co-chair of the task force, along with Senator Bob Duff of Norwalk, Connecticut, who was appointed by the President Pro Temp of the Senate.

 In September 2008, Backer received the Congressman Roscoe Bartlett Speaking Truth to Power award from the Association for the Study of Peak Oil and Gas (ASPO-USA).
 The award was given at Sacramento, California during the ASPO-USA annual meeting.
 Representative Backer was awarded the honor for his work on two landmark reports to the Connecticut legislature and the state's Governor regarding diminishing flows of oil due to resource depletion and geopolitical problems facing global oil production.
 The reports focused on global conditions and addressed impending cost and availability, as well as, potential shortages to the state.

-Backer died during his 12th term as State Representative on December 14, 2015, in Bridgeport, Connecticut, from complications related to the treatment of brain cancer.